Civil Engineering and Applied Mechanics

 Civil Engineering and Applied Mechanics Admission Requirements and Application Procedures

-The general rules of Graduate and Postdoctoral Studies apply and are detailed in Graduate Admissions and Application Procedures.
+The general rules of Graduate and Postdoctoral Studies apply and are detailed in University Regulations and Resources > Graduate > Graduate Admissions and Application Procedures.
 The minimum academic standard for admission is a cumulative grade point average (CGPA) of 3.0/4.0 in a recognized program.
 Alternatively, an equivalent grade point average of no less than 3.2/4.0 over the last two years of the program will be accepted.

 The application deadlines listed here are set by the Department of Civil Engineering and Applied Mechanics and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 |Fall: Jan.
 15||Fall: Jan.
 15||Fall: Jan.
 15|